Abdul Muhib Mazumder

 Mazumder entered politics in 1970s and represented LA-6 Hailakandi four times as Member of Legislative Assembly (MLA), from 1983 to 1991, 1996-2001 and 2011–2016; the constituency had been represented by his father from 1946 to 1972.
 He became a Cabinet Minister of Assam in 1983 in the Congress Ministry headed by Hiteswar Saikia looking after law, power and municipal administration departments until 1985.
-In 1990s he formed a new party called UPPA (United Peoples Party of Assam) and again became a Cabinet Minister of Assam in 1996 in the AGP-led coalition Ministry headed by Prafulla Kumar Mahanta looking after irrigation department until 2001.
+In 1990s he formed a new party called UPPA (United Peoples Party of Assam) and again became a Cabinet Minister of Assam in 1996 in the AGP-led coalition Ministry headed by Prafulla Kumar Mahanta looking after the Irrigation Department until 2001.
 Subsequently, he disbanded UPPA and became the President of Samajwadi Party in Assam.
 Later he came back to Congress.
 Mazumder was Deputy Leader of Opposition (1986-1991) and formerly Vice Chairman, State Planning Board of Assam.
 Other posts held by him were Member, State Security Commission; Member, AICC; Vice President APCC; Chairman APCC Minority Cell; Adviser Minority Department of APCC among others.

 Mazumder's autobiography, Down the memory lane, was published in four volumes.
 These books not only had his experience described in an easy to understand language but also throw light of political history of Assam of mid1940s to mid1960s.
 Among his landmark cases was his defence of the late Prime Minister Indira Gandhi against her prosecution by the Tirkha Commission in 1977–78 in the High Court.
 Two other landmarks in his career were drafting of the IMDT Act (Illegal Migrants Determination by Tribunal Act) 1983 and Assam Accord 1985 as the then Law Minister of Assam.
 He had contributed significantly in the development of Hailakandi including setting up of Jawahar Navoday Vidyalay at Monachara, initiation of construction of several long bridges over Katakhal river and a network of black-topped roads.